IQWiG/searchbuildR/README.md

 # Proof of concept version

-# searchterms
+# searchbuilder

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of searchterms is to identify overrepresented terms in a set of relevant references for a systematic review, which can then be applied in a boolean search in a bibliograpic database.
+The goal of searchbuilder is to identify overrepresented terms in a set of relevant references for a systematic review, which can then be applied in a boolean search in a bibliograpic database.

 ## Installation